liborty/TokenCrypt/README.md

 This will update only the file(s) that you changed.
 What may come as a surprise is also the number of files added/changed by git in `.git`.

 Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.

+## To Do

+At the moment,  there is a vulnerability to specialist search engines going through the whole internet and detecting all the matching pairs of directory structures, file names and sizes.
+Thus possibly matching up keydir with outdir, even when they were uploaded to two unrelated places.

+This will be prevented in the next planned major release of TokenCrypt.
+All the keys for the whole archive will be packed into one common linear file.
+Keydir will then no longer record any directory structure or individual filenames and sizes.

+There will be some price to pay in terms of the execution time for the archive updates.

 ## Releases Log